threeofme/tg2ren-twp/TWP-Changelog.md

 Changelog
 =========

+## TWP 1.0.1beta ##

+This minor version includes following changes:

+* Orchard and beehives are now buildable resources, like fields.
+Thanks to *Ictiv* for help with that, especially the textures in the building menu.
+* Some missing English localization was added.
+* New measure "Buy Items (Gegenstände kaufen)" enables your sims to buy items directly from market or a sales counter.
+* Some missing files were added.

 ## TWP 1.0beta ##
 TradeWarPolitics 1.0beta is the first mod version independant of the MegaModPack.
 **Installation of the MegaModPack is not required anymore.**